The Library

 The Forager's Calendar tracks a year's foraging in the UK.
 Every month has details of the plants and fungi with good quality photos for identification, recipes, and other tips.

-The book is engaging and written by an enthusiastic expert who pulls the reader into the subject.
+From the same author as the River Cottage Booze book and a lot of other related books so this is someone who really knows his stuff.
+The book is engaging and the enthusiastic expert pulls the reader into his subject.
 The illustrations and photos add to this, making it a joy to read even for the armchair forager.

 Wild Food: A Complete Guide for Foragers - Roger Phillips